Olliroxx/surviv.py/docs/source/surviv.py/netcode/quickstart.rst

     do_something(conn.state)

-Currently, linked accounts and lobbies are not supported, but if you want to reuse an unlinked id you can just pass it to Profile
-To change inputs:
+Currently, linked accounts are not supported, but if you want to reuse an unlinked id you can just pass it to Profile To change inputs:

 .. code-block:: py